 - Sync – Makes a copy of selected files and folders (in the folder you configure as the sync folder) available on every device connected to this account.

 Once you get the configuration done, using IDrive is a piece of cake.
 It’ll automatically back up the stuff you told it to, and synchronize whatever you put in the sync folder.
-However, if you want to use your Private Encryption Key to secure your data, there are a couple of things you won’t be able to do.
+However, if you want to use your Key to secure your data, there are a couple of things you won’t be able to do.

 - You can’t share files.
 Because your files are E2E encrypted, IDrive can’t share them.
 I know some other secure cloud storage apps have a process for sharing files while they are E2E encrypted, but IDrive can’t.

 - You can’t use the web interface.
 While the web interface works fine even when you are using a Private Key, it shares your key with the IDrive servers for the duration of the connection.
 You would have to trust the IDrive to protect your key in this case.
 I’m sure the IDrive team is honorable, but for the best privacy and security, you need to control your own Key.

 I don’t normally do performance testing on the products I review.
 My concern is more about the security and privacy that a service offers than on raw speed.
 However, in my research on IDrive, I saw numerous complaints about extremely slow data transfers to and from the IDrive servers.
 As in days to back up tens of GB of data over the Internet.